 Long-Term Residents – Background Print

-Non-domiciles who have been resident in the UK for more than 15 out of the past 20 tax years.
-These individuals will no longer be able to claim the remittance basis, and will be treated as deemed domiciled in the UK for all tax purposes.
+From 6 April 2017 non-domiciles who have been resident in the UK for more than 15 out of the past 20 tax years are no longer able to claim the remittance basis and are treated as deemed domiciled in the UK for all tax purposes.

-Minor children are to be treated in the same way as adults, so a non-domiciled minor child may become deemed domiciled in the UK before attaining the age of 18.
+Minor children are treated in the same way as adults, so a non-domiciled minor child may become deemed domiciled in the UK before attaining the age of 18.

-In order to dissuade most long-term non-domiciles from leaving the UK before April 2017, the government has introduced the following measures which will take effect from 6 April 2017 to reduce the tax that would otherwise be payable:
+In order to dissuade most long-term non-domiciles from leaving the UK before April 2017, the government introduced the following measures from 6 April 2017 to reduce the future tax that would otherwise be payable: